Dirksen Senate Office Building

 Northeast of the Capitol, adjoining the Hart Senate Office Building on a site bounded by Constitution Avenue, Second Street, First Street, and C Street, N.E.

 Date Occupied: October 15, 1958

 Area: 750,520 square feet

-Eggers and Higgins submitted a plan for a simple, seven-story building faced in marble.
-Each committee room was designed with a committee rostrum and room for reporters and witnesses.
-Features incorporated into the design of the building, which reflected the modern advances of the time, included an auditorium seating approximately five hundred persons and equipped with radio, television, motion picture, recording, and broadcasting facilities; a cafeteria seating seven hundred persons; a telephone exchange system; a parking garage for two hundred cars; and a fluorescent lighting system.
-The original subway system, which had been installed in 1909, was expanded to a double-track system in a new tunnel to the Russell and Dirksen Buildings.
+Other features incorporated into the building, which reflected the modern advances of the time, included an auditorium seating approximately 500 persons and equipped with radio, television, motion picture, recording and broadcasting facilities; a cafeteria seating seven hundred persons; a telephone exchange system; a parking garage for two hundred cars; and a fluorescent lighting system.
+The Senate's subway system was rebuilt in a new tunnel in order to serve both the Russell and Dirksen Buildings.